How to Prepare for the Worst as a Small Business

 Disasters can come in various forms: a top sales person leaving, a storm knocking out power for days or simply just not being able to turn a profit for a substantial length of time.
 By establishing an emergency fund that covers all aspects of the business for six months (including employees' salaries and benefits), you put yourself in a position to keep your business afloat while you search for a solution.

-Sudden loss of revenue is one thing, but what about if your assets are stolen or damaged, or if your business experiences a public relations nightmare?
+Sudden loss of revenue is one thing, but what if your assets are stolen or damaged or your business experiences a public relations nightmare?
 For the former, have a security plan in place to protect your assets.
 Don't put yourself in a position to be vulnerable to confidential data breaches or property theft.
 For the latter, designate a point person to do all the talking with the media.
 This unifies the company voice.
-You can even implement a social media policy with all employees so that you're all on the same page in regards to what type of behavior expected.
+You can even implement a social media policy with your employees so you're all on the same page regarding behavioral expectations.

-As problems arise, you'll need to decide whether or not it's an isolated issue with one solution, or part of a network of problems that will require an overhaul in your business strategy.
-If it's not obvious, it may be wise to ask the advice of a trusted 3rd party.
+As problems arise, you'll need to decide whether it's an isolated issue with one solution or part of a network of problems that will require an overhaul in your business strategy.
+If it's not obvious, it may be wise to ask the advice of a trusted third party.
 It's important to note that at this stage, your business should not become stagnant.
 Continue welcoming new innovations from your team, keep pursuing new leads and continue to market it.

 Facing disasters is an inevitable part of being a small business owner, but developing a strong contingency plan will put you in a better position to minimize damages when they do strike.
 With expert advice, a proactive mindset and a 6-month emergency fund, you'll be equipped to weather most any storm that comes your way.